Overview

 Request Execution Orchestration

 Flow is a powerful Nuclei feature that provides enhanced orchestration capabilities for executing requests.
 The simplicity of conditional execution is just the beginning.
-With flow, you can:
+With flow, you can:- Iterate over a list of values and execute a request for each one

 - Extract values from a request, iterate over them, and perform another request for each